Let’s paint Elmer the Elephant!

 - Here is how you wash and dry your paint in between uses.

 Reviewing these simple steps can avoid many frustrations from assuming our children know what we expect.
-This preparation sets a positive start!
+This preparation sets a positive start.
+Art activities do not need to mean messy activities.
+Pick the one that best suits your family!

 We also love watercolors as a more controlled painting idea.